 Student cell phones and other personal devices are NOT acceptable to use for academic or any other purposes at school.
 They must be turned in to the student's homeroom teacher at 8:00a.m.
 They will be returned at 3:00 p.m.
-If a student's phone is found to be anywhere other than the designated phone docking location in the homeroom, it will be confiscated, and the student's parent will need to pick it up at the principal's office.
+If a student's phone, smart watch or other personal device is found to be anywhere other than the designated phone docking location in the homeroom, it will be confiscated, and the student's parent will need to pick it up at the principal's office.